iyiola-dev/Tiny-Inventory/README.md

 - Consistent structure across all endpoints
 - Easy to handle on frontend with `response.success` check
 - Standardized error codes (NOT_FOUND, VALIDATION_ERROR, BAD_REQUEST)
-- Pagination metadata always in the same location
+- Pagination and data together in one object
+- Self-documenting resource names (stores, products)

 ### Error Handling